JmTameta/homeBrew/README.md

-# worldialchordial
+# future interactive repository for content
-its a wordial of chordial out there :)
+it's a weird world out there